-Palmdale Medical Properties has a master lease with a subsidiary of UHS.
+Palmdale Medical Properties had a master lease with a subsidiary of UHS.
 Additionally, UHS of Delaware, Inc., a wholly-owned subsidiary of UHS, serves as advisor to us under the terms of an advisory agreement and manages our day-to-day affairs.
 All of our officers are officers or employees of UHS (through UHS of Delaware, Inc.).
-As a result of our related-party relationship with UHS and the master lease, lease assurance or lease guarantee arrangements with subsidiaries of UHS, we currently account for this LLC on a consolidated basis since it is a variable interest entity and we are deemed to be the primary beneficiary.
-The master lease arrangement is scheduled to expire in June, 2013.
+As a result of our related-party relationship with UHS and the master lease, lease assurance or lease guarantee arrangements with subsidiaries of UHS, we have accounted for this LLC on a consolidated basis, since the fourth quarter of 2007 through June 30, 2013, since it was a variable interest entity and we were deemed to be the primary beneficiary.
+Effective July 1, 2013, the master lease expired and this LLC is no longer considered a variable interest entity and will therefore be accounted for on an unconsolidated basis pursuant to the equity method.
+Although the expiration of the master lease will have an unfavorable impact on our net income and funds from operations, we do not believe the impact will be material to our financial condition or liquidity.